 Reverend Alyssa Lodewick

-Alyssa is passionate about helping people connect to God, to themselves and to each other: “When we build up individual resiliency, collaborate with one another, and embrace the Holy Spirit’s guidance, God can work with us to create lives, families, and communities that are healthy and justice-filled…I am also passionate about embracing the richness of God’s creation.
+Alyssa is passionate about helping people connect to God, to themselves, and to each other.
+She writes, “When we build up individual resiliency, collaborate with one another, and embrace the Holy Spirit’s guidance, God can work with us to create lives, families, and communities that are healthy and justice-filled.
+I am also passionate about embracing the richness of God’s creation.
 It is easy to talk about creating communities of peace and justice.
 It is harder to build them, because people hold divergent ideas of what God calls us to do.
 In my mind, this is well and good; human difference arises out of God’s love for diversity.”

 Alyssa spent the early years of her professional life working for a variety of nonprofit organizations and academic institutions.
 After obtaining her undergraduate degree from The College of William & Mary and earning a master’s degree in education and social policy from Northwestern University, she taught history and English at the high school and university levels.
 She also pursued doctoral work in American history at Brown University, where she served as the assistant director of a post-doctoral program in education, co-edited To Educate a Nation: Federal and National Strategies of School Reform, and did some communications work for a private equity investment firm.
 Alyssa then served as the vice president of workforce development at the Urban League of Southern Connecticut before moving to Maine, matriculating at Boston University, and making a vocational shift into ministry.

 After graduating from BU with Master of Divinity and Master of Social Work degrees, Alyssa was called to serve as the associate director of The BTS Center, the nonprofit mission successor to Bangor Theological Seminary.
 Her next ministry site was the Maine Philanthropy Center (MPC), where she was the program and communications director.